chhabi86/care-ride-solutions-backend/deploy/aws/README.md

 ## Prereqs you provide
 - AWS Account ID (e.g., 726591790830) and region us-east-1
-- ECR repository name for backend (e.g., care-ride-backend)
+- ECR repository name for backend (care-ride-backend)
 - ECS Cluster and Service names
 - VPC subnets + a security group for the service (or use default VPC)
 - SSM Parameter Store names for: